 As a “man of God”, I can put a great deal of pressure on myself to look, sound, and generally just “appear” Godly.
 There’s a lot of pressure outside of my self as well if I claim to be “of God”.

-This isn’t a wrong pressure in and of itself!
-You know, if our standard is Jesus (which it is for anyone who claims he’s a man of God, says Jesus himself!) then every one of us has a lot of room to grow, undoubtedly.
+This isn’t wrong pressure in and of itself!
+If our standard is Jesus (and it is for anyone who claims he’s a man of God), then every one of us has a lot of room to grow, undoubtedly.
 Those are big shoes to fill.
 That is correct pressure!

-Yet, notice I said I “appear” Godly.
-Often, that’s all it is that I’m doing, or you know, attempting to do.
+Yet, notice I said I strive to “appear” Godly.
+Often, that’s all it is that I’m doing, or, you know, attempting to do.
 Too often, and sometimes without even realizing it, I actually try harder to appear Godly than to be Godly.
 Huge and vital difference!

 If you’ve hung around Christian culture, or read the Bible at all, you’ve probably come across the term “fruitful”.
 Most of us understand this concept in a general sense, but probably not as well as we should.
 In common Christian lingo, we use it as sorta an all-encompassing term for showing that you’re a true Christian.